An introduction to digital storytelling platforms

 Before you buy, it's worth taking the platform you're interested in for a spin and making sure it's fit for purpose.

-On that note, you can publish your first story for free with Shorthand.
+On that note, you can create your first story for free with Shorthand.
 If you're interested, click the button below and start experimenting with digital storytelling for your organisation today.